PariwatY/go_echo_framework/README.md

 # About Project
-- KTB Exam Implement API with golang
+- Implement API with golang with Echo

 # Requirements
 - [x] go version 1.18